juholehtonen/word-count/doc/purpose.rst

 The purpose of this excercise is to test readthedocs webhooks and show how easy it is to make an efficient documentation.

+The purpose of this program is to calculate some word frequencies.
+TESTInG!!

 Zipf's law
 ----------